Return to story

 education budget, and the comparative bureaucracies of state

 educational institutions.
-For example, the department has a
+For example, her department has a

-available in Bolivia - something that my wife and I can help out with,
+available in Bolivia - something that my wife and I could help out

 expert on child and maternal health and child care arrangements in